 In the factor analysis process, we tested the suitability of the variables (items) for Principal Component Analysis (PCA) by applying Bartlett's sphericity test and the Kaiser-Mayer-Olkin (KMO) index.
 We then tested the internal consistency of the measurement scales (item reliability) using Cronbach's alpha test.

 Factor analysis of contingency factors in management control

-The table below presents the results of the factor analysis on organizational and behavioral contingency factors.
+The table below presents the results of the factor analysis on organizational and behavioural contingency factors.

 Table 6: Results of the factor analysis of contingency factors